Here at IBUSA…

 “How long does Marijuana stay in your system?”

-In the even that an individual doesn’t apply for coverage with a “Marijuana friendly” insurance company, these fears are justified because there’s probably a really good chance that you WILL either be denied coverage or have to pay a higher rate if a company does detect Marijuana in your system.
+In the even that an individual doesn’t apply for coverage with a “Marijuana friendly” insurance company, these fears are justified because there’s probably a really good chance that you WILL either be denied life insurance coverage or have to pay a higher rate if a company does detect Marijuana in your system.

 Particularly if you don’t disclose your usage within the application questionnaire.